Salahuddin555/hkparking/README.md

 This runs `src/scripts/check-supabase.ts`, which calls the booking API handler directly and records a test row (identified by `space_id = 'health-check'` and clear notes) that you can delete later inside Supabase.
 # hkparking

+## Deployment & integrations

+- **Supabase** – run the SQL migrations above once per project and keep the `booking_requests` policies enabled.
+Create a service role key if you later need privileged reads or status updates.
+- **Environment variables** – copy `.env.local.example` to `.env.local` for local dev.
+In Vercel, go to *Project → Settings → Environment Variables* and add `SUPABASE_URL` + `SUPABASE_ANON_KEY`; redeploy so the serverless runtime picks them up.
+- **Vercel + GitHub** – import the `Salahuddin555/hkparking` repo in Vercel, select the `main` branch, and enable automatic deployments on push.
+Vercel will install dependencies and run `next build` by default.
+- **GitHub Actions** – the workflow in `.github/workflows/ci.yml` runs `npm run lint` and `npm run build` on every push/PR.
+Add repository secrets `SUPABASE_URL` and `SUPABASE_ANON_KEY` if you want the optional Supabase connectivity job to run in CI.
+- **Health checks** – run `npm run check:supabase` locally (or let CI run it once the secrets are set) whenever you update RLS policies or rotate keys to ensure Supabase still accepts inserts.